 The previous generation was $1,000 at launch, while the most expensive v2 version sells for $700, significantly less.

-The best-known rival on the US market is the Google Pixelbook Go, which is not a convertible, but comes with an Intel Core i5 CPU, 8 GB of RAM and 64GB of storage space for $650 and sometimes less, with occasional discounts.
+The best-known rival on the US market is the Google Pixelbook Go, which is a tablet and not a 2-in-1 convertible, but comes with an Intel Core i5 CPU, 8 GB of RAM and 64GB of storage space for $650 and sometimes less, with occasional discounts.